svenruppert/logger-adapter/README.md

 	</dependency>
 ```

-## Why?
-Every time you have to define/decide what will be your logger..
-But you are writing a lib?
-What ever you will choose, it will be wrong.

-Other projects will make other decisions..
-So let them decide what is right for them.

-This means for you: Write an Adapter, that will decide at runtime what is the right
-logger-implementation.
+## Why do we need a Core Java Logger Adapter?
+In every project, there is the decision of what logger framework should be used.
+The bad thing here is, whatever you are choosing, it will be the wrong one.
+Other projects or frameworks are using different logger frameworks.
+So I decided to create a simple, robust solution that will give me the freedom to stop worrying about it.
+At runtime, this Adapter will check what logging framework is available
+in the classpath and will transparently use this.

 ## How to use?
-To use this you can go two ways.
+To use this you have two possibilities.
-First of all, add the dependency.
+However, the first step is to add the dependency to your *pom.xml*.

-Second, choose the way you want to define a Logger.
+Second step is, chooseing the way you want to define a Logger.

 ### Way One:
 Define a class attribute.